Function of lungs

 Once you are listed for a lung transplantation, we recommend that you keep a packed bag all the time.
 You could get a call for lung transplantation any time of the day or night.
 Make sure you keep the lung transplant center updated of your current phone numbers and that you be reachable anytime of the day or night.
 If we are unable to reach you within one hour, we will be obligated to offer these lungs to the next candidate.
 We also request that you do not screen the phone calls as some of these calls from the donor coordinators might originate from the hospital and not have an origination telephone number.
 We recommend that you stay within a four-hour driving distance of the hospital and have a driver available to take you to the UF Health Shands Hospital.
 In case we identify a suitable donor for you, one of our donor coordinators would call you and provide several hours lead time for you to drive to University of Florida Shands Hospital.
 Please follow the instructions provided by the donor coordinator very carefully.
 You will be instructed to stop eating and drinking.
 Wear your seat belt and drive safely.
 You will be provided the location where you need to arrive for your surgery.
 Usually it is to the cardiothoracic intensive care unit.
-Some blood tests and CXR may be performed when you arrive in preparation for surgery.
-Also make sure you have adequate oxygen for your trip to UF Health Shands Hospital.
+Some blood tests and chest x-ray may be performed when you arrive in preparation for surgery.
 Please keep in mind that when we notify you of a potential donor, a surgical team will be dispatched to procure the lungs.
-In case the lungs do not meet our high standards, the surgery might be canceled and you might be requested to return home also known as a dry run.
-Hence, plan in advance and have adequate oxygen for this trip to and from the hospital.
+In case the lungs do not meet our high standards, the surgery might be canceled and you might be requested to return home (this is also known as a dry run).
+Therefore, make sure you have adequate oxygen for your trip to UF Health Shands Hospital as well as possibly from the hospital.

 Transplantation and immediate post transplantation care - preparation for lung transplantation surgery

 Once you arrive in the UF Health Shands Hospital, you will be directed to go to the cardiothoracic intensive care unit.
 Once admitted to the ICU, blood tests, chest X-ray and an EKG will be performed.
 You will be instructed not to eat or drink in preparation for the surgery.
 The ICU staff will perform a history and physical examination.
 Reconciliation of all home medications as well as allergies will be part of this physical examination.
 The surgical team will obtain your consent for transplant surgery.
 Anesthesia team will be consulted.
-Your family members, care providers will be instructed to wait in the waiting area while you undergo evaluation in the ICU.
+Your family members and care providers will be instructed to wait in the waiting area while you undergo evaluation in the ICU.
 The wait time between arriving in the hospital and you being taken to the operating room is highly variable.
 In some cases, it is very quick and in other cases, it might be several hours.
-This is beyond our control.
-The procuring surgical team will assess the donor lungs thoroughly to see if they are healthy and meet our high standards.
-In case the donor lungs do not meet our standards, the surgery might be cancelled and you will be discharged from the hospital (dry run).

 On the other hand for a bilateral lung transplantation a clamshell incision is made.
 The clamshell incision begins in the lower third of the breast bone and extends underneath both breasts.
 This requires cutting through the lower third of sternum.
 This might also cause some minor fractures of the ribs.